Daohub-io/cap9/docs/Usage.md

 Currently the capability system is designed around procedure-based capabilities.
 That is, users do not possess capabilities, only procedures do.
 It is then up to the system designer to implement procedures that handle the authentication and permissions of users.
-For example, and expected design pattern (and one we will support with the basic templates provided with Beaker) is a procedure which handles all incoming user transactions, and maintains a permission list for all user's of the system.
+For example, an expected design pattern (and one we will support with the basic templates provided with Beaker) is a procedure which handles all incoming user transactions, and maintains a permission list for all user's of the system.
 This procedure is completely custom, but one feature it